 The same reasoning applies to entrepreneurship.
 It does not matter if you are a small business owner or the CEO of a multinational corporation; in both cases — and regardless of your personal wishes and inclinations — you have to carry-out entrepreneurial work and also executive work as well as leadership.
 Entrepreneur is not a noun, it is an adjective (despite what the dictionaries may tell you about it).

 Anyway, now that we have clear understanding of what entrepreneurship is, we can finally turn our attention to how it manifests itself.
+Starting a business involves planning, making key financial decisions, and completing a series of legal activities.
+Scroll down to learn about each level.
 The descriptions of each of the seven levels below were written to give typical examples of how entrepreneurial work can manifest itself in a start-up setting; but — you know very well by now — the same reasoning equally applies to established organizations.

 The focus of entrepreneurship at this level is to seek non-prescribed ways of producing an output that was previously specified.
 The focus is on interfaces and the experience that people have with the organization.
 Think of someone replenishing shelves in a supermarket and noting that a customer is not finding the product that he is looking for; he offers to go check the stock and find the sought item.
 Or think of a software engineer that realizes that the way in which some lines of code of a program used by millions of people were written can be improved; he then rewrites those lines of code to save processing power and increase performance for end-users.
 The actors in these examples found non-prescribed ways to fulfil the purpose of “having satisfied customers” and “good user experience”, respectively.
 Sometimes we call it “having whim with what you do.”

 The work at this level is obviously very important because this is where customers actually experience and interact with the organization; but the creation of a start-up — as a real business — is only possible from the next level upwards.